Carnap/Carnap-Documentation/doc/administration.md

 it is highly recommended to use Cachix to avoid having to build anything that our Continuous Integration has already built.

+## Requirements

+* PostgreSQL database with a user (TODO: which privileges do they need on their database?)
+* Writable persistent directory to give as the `dataroot`
+* Google API key (see below for information on how to configure it)

 ## Server setup

+### Settings file

 Carnap uses a settings file, `settings.yml`, to store its configuration.
 You can find the example version at